Guide to the 2020 Presidential Primaries

 - CNN: 7 Takeaways from the CNN/NY Times Democratic presidential debate

-Third Democratic Presidential Debate (Sept 12, 2019 – Hosted by ABC in Houston, Texas)
+Third Democratic Presidential Debate (Sept 12, 2019 – Hosted by ABC/Univision in Houston, TX)

 - CBS News: Democrats clash on healthcare and immigration in third debate